Internet Software Services

 The variation dropped an intermediate step of taking visitors through the free forms.
 This solved two problems:

 What worked for one company may not work for another.
 A/B tests sometimes disprove hypotheses that seem right based on gut.
-Here is a case study where adding the word “free” increased the button CTR for a company by 99.42%.
+Here is a success story where adding the word “free” increased the button CTR for a company by 99.42%.
 That’s the power of A/B testing.
 Use it wisely!

 Thank you for your time.